top of page

 *Repair of tapes that are jammed up and will not play

 *Repair of tapes that have been eaten by the machine and have *some* tape spilled out of cartridge.
 Keep in mind that if the tape is accordioned or badly damaged, I can iron it flat.
 But there will be noticeable fidelity drop out when that part of the tape is played.
-I typically do not repair carts in which more than 4 feet of tape has come off the reel.
-Unless it is something rare.
-Contact me for details.
+I do not repair carts in which more than 4 feet of tape has come off the reel.

 *Reorientating of tape that has flipped so that the graphite side it now contacting the playhead and the recorded side is not (a common issue)